« November 2009 »

 Sydney, New South Wales on board HMAT A38 Ulysses 19 December 1917

-Sydney, New South Wales on board RMS Ormonde 2 March 1918
+Sydney, New South Wales on board SS Ormonde 2 March 1918

 See: Troop transport ships for information and photographs about the various ships employed in transporting the troops to Egypt.